noceanfish/Springboard/README.md

 ```

 ## 5.2 how to train the classifier
-If we want to predict a new stock, We have to train a new model by using the cli command:
+If you want to predict a new stock, you have to train a new model by using the cli command:
 ```
 flask train_ts_model AAPL // it will load AAPL history data and train a new model